 But what good is power if it's not reliable?
 The 12/24 Power Supply has dual-redundant -48 VDC power inputs for extra reliability.
 Also, each pair of power outputs is separately fused, limiting the number of attached devices that lose power should you blow a fuse.
 All six output fuses are easily accessible from the front panel.

-Front panel of the 12/24 Power Supply with Fuses
+Front panel of the 12/24 Power Supply with Power Output Fuses

 While you're delivering power to remote site sensors and other equipment, you may also decide that you'd like better network visibility as well.
 That's where the 12/24 Power Supply becomes versatile with a 16-point RTU option.
-If you select this model, your Power Supply will come equipped with 16 discrete alarm inputs, 2 analog inputs, and 2 control relays which you can monitor using SNMP.
+If you select this model, your Power Supply will come equipped with 16 discrete alarm inputs, 2 analog inputs, and 2 control relays.

 The maximum total current draw for the 12/24 Power Supply is 5 amps, with a maximum of 1 amp on any pair of outputs.